 Its name comes from the boats that were fastened to the bridge while unloading straw to be transported to different areas.
 This activity was forbidden because of the risk involved.
 This famous bridge became an emblem for Italian painters, a detail that radically increased its popularity.

-Ponte della Paglia is the perfect place to take a picture of the Bridge of Sighs, as it is very close to it.
-Two birds, one stone!
+Ponte della Paglia is the perfect place to take a picture of the Bridge of Sighs, as it is located very close to the bridge .

 How to get to Puente de Paja